Term Vs. Whole Life Insurance Guide: What's the Difference?

 Guaranteed Universal Life

 We only recommend guaranteed universal life insurance because it offers the best benefits of term and whole life insurance.
-With guaranteed universal life or a GUL, your coverage and cost are guaranteed not to change until the age of 90 or later.
-GUL policies can be customized to extend to age 90, 95, 100, 110, or 121 depending on your life expectancy.
+With guaranteed universal life, your coverage and cost are guaranteed not to change until the age of 90 or later.
+Guaranteed universal life policies can be customized to extend to ages 90, 95, 100, 110, or 121 depending on your life expectancy.

-Most GUL policies offer a minimum of $50,000 in coverage and they do not require any investment risk.
-This allows guaranteed universal life insurance policies to be less expensive than other forms of non-guaranteed universal life insurance, and they offer flexibilty because most companies will allow you to reduce your coverage if needed.
+Most guaranteed universal life policies offer a minimum of $50,000 in coverage and they do not require any investment risk.
+This allows guaranteed universal life insurance policies to be less expensive than other forms of non-guaranteed universal life insurance.
+They also offer flexibilty because most companies will allow you to reduce your coverage if needed.

 Experienced financial advisors always recommend guaranteed universal life insurance until the age of 100 or later for estate planning, leaving a large inheritance, or funding a trust.
 A non-guaranteed policy can become underfunded in unfavorable market conditions which is too much risk for a seasoned financial advisor to overlook.

-To learn more about GULs and the benefits they can offer, please see our article, "What is Guaranteed Universal Life Insurance?"
+To learn more about guaranteed universal life insurance and the benefits it offers, see our article, "What is Guaranteed Universal Life Insurance?"
 You can also request an instant quote using the form below.
-In less than a minute you'll be able to compare real quotes from dozens of leading life insurance providers.

 Traditional and Indexed Universal Life